 |DAS||USB 3.0 connection to a 4TB HDD in Tandem DC200||Max write speed 185MB/s or 666 GB/Hr|

 Compare the numbers above to a “pure cloud” backup service to see why local storage makes sense.
-Assuming a fast cable Internet service with 10MB/s upload speeds capable of sending nearly 4GB to the cloud per hour, a 200GB data set could take 50 hours (2.1 days – see our upload calculator for more examples).
+Assuming a fast cable Internet service with 10MB/s upload speeds capable of sending nearly 4GB to the cloud per hour, a 200GB data set could take 50 hours (2.1 days).
 This makes the cloud less suitable for large data backup jobs, based purely on time taken to stream the files and without regard for post-transfer security.